sandstreamdev/std/README.md

 ##### Questions

-- How to check is a given value is in 0 to 1 inclusive range?
+- How to check if a given value is in 0 to 1 inclusive range?

 #### number

-Checks if given value is a number.
+Checks if the given value is a number.

 ##### Type signature